htw-imi-showtime/showtime-website/content/ss21/master/m2-something-unreal/_features.md

 {{<section title="Main Menu">}}
 {{<image src="main_menu.jpg" caption="Main Menu">}}
 We have built a simple main menu into our game.
-Here, the player has an overview of the controls and existing levels.
-The player can start the game via the main menu.
-It offers a good expansion possibility to add more levels later.
+Here, the player has an overview of the controls and can start the game.
+The main menu offers good expansion possibility to add more levels later on.
 {{<image src="objectives.jpg" caption="Objectives">}}
 The objectives of the game can also be seen in the main menu.
 {{</section>}}